 Project Discovery Day is designed to provide youth in 5-year old kindergarten and older, a chance to discover what they can learn and do in 4-H. During the day, youth can choose to participate in a variety of sessions that are led by 4-H adult and older youth volunteers and University of Wisconsin-Extension staff members.
 This event is open to all youth.

 The overall event is free with only small charges for some of the sessions.
 A complete listing of sessions and registration forms can be found below.
 You can also find copies at T.B.
 Scott Library in Merrill, Tomahawk Library and the UW-Extension office located at 801 N. Sales Street Suite 101 in Merrill.
-Completed registration and fees are due to the UW-Extension office by September 25, 2017.
+Completed registration and fees are due to the UW-Extension office by February 21st.
 Interested youth are encouraged to return registrations early as some sessions have limited numbers of participants and are filled on a first come first serve basis.
+Pre-registration by February 21st is required to participate in this event.
 Contact the UW-Extension office at (715) 539-1072 for more information or questions.

 2018 Tomahawk Project Discovery Day Registration (Due by February 21st)